 Be sure to check out our own complete guide to writing perfect paragraphs here.

 P = Point (Student makes their point at the beginning of the paragraph)

 E = Evidence (Student provides evidence that underpins this point)

 E =Explain (Student explores point further and ties back to the central issue)

-When the student has considered each of their points for the argument, for example three separate paragraphs each making three separate points for the argument, it is now time to consider, and do the same for, the argument against.
-The purpose here is to set up an opposition to the previously made points; to offer the other side of the story.
+When the student has considered each of their points for the argument, for example, three separate paragraphs each making three points for the argument, it is now time to consider and do the same for the argument against.
+The purpose here is to set up an opposition to the previously made points, to offer the other side of the story.

 Encourage students here to use words and phrases that set up this contrast, for example, however, contrastingly, on the other hand, etc. Displaying these words and phrases in a word bank can also be a great way to help weaker students to organize their writing.

-In the conclusion, the student reviews the information, provides a summary of the arguments made, and weighs up the issue in light of the available evidence.
-It is at this point that students can offer their own opinion in favor or against the issue at hand, but only if it is appropriate to the genre of the discussion text.
+In the conclusion, the student reviews the information, summarises the arguments made and weighs up the issue in light of the available evidence.
+At this point, students can offer their own opinion in favor or against the issue at hand, but only if it is appropriate to the genre of the discussion text.

 Students often find it difficult to know how to end their writing.
 One excellent way to finish their discussion is to end it with a question, a challenge to the readers to form their own opinion on the issue in light of the evidence that has been presented.

 - Make sure you clearly explain the topic to the audience before you get into taking sides.